Contact us

 Non-programmed (responsive) inspections may take place as part of RSH’s ongoing responsive work, involving engagement with landlords as a result of things like cases from tenants, referrals from stakeholders, and self-referrals.
 If a material issue arises from this, the RSH may conduct an unplanned investigation to gain a deeper understanding of the problem.

-1. Desktop review: Over several weeks, the RSH conducts a detailed review of the documentation provided that addresses the areas of the scope in detail.
-This will be documentation that all organisations should ordinarily produce, so no additional documents will be required.
+2. Desktop review: Over several weeks, the RSH conducts a detailed review of the documentation provided to assess whether they give assurance that the outcomes of the standards are being delivered.

 Questions to ask yourself